RedHatInsights/ros-backend/.github/pull_request_template.md

 - [ ] Dependency Added
 - [ ] DB Migration Added

+## ROS RHEL GitHub label usage for executing a desired test suite

+Select the appropriate GitHub label to control which ROS RHEL backend tests run for this PR (Labels can be added before or after commits are pushed):

+**Note:** Changing a Label on a PR with an already-tested commit will not trigger a new test run

+**Available ROS RHEL labels:**

+- **test-backend-v1:** Run legacy backend tests only
+- **test-backend-v2:** Run new backend tests only
+- **test-backend-both:** Run both backend tests

 ## Additional :mega:

 Feel free to add any other relevant details such as __links, notes, screenshots__, here.